bguiz/blog.bguiz.com/src/documents/articles/open-source-project-stewardship/general-oss-stewardship.html.md

 It would be a shame now then, that after all this hard work, no one knows about it, and no one uses it.

-So you should tweet about it, post it on reddit or hacker news, et cetera.
+So you should tweet about it,
+post it on Reddit or Hacker News, et cetera.
 Make sure that someone else knows about it!

 The main question is not really about whether you should,